bvraghav/elevator-pitch-d016y/README.md

 sub-problems, and conquer by deferring the decision till the end of every step.
-The fundamental observation is that at some location before reaching a given level `L`, the elevator should decide whether to fork (change state from uniform speed to deceleration) in order to stop at `L` or not.
+The fundamental observation is that at some location before reaching a given level `L`, the elevator should decide whether or not to fork (change state from uniform speed to deceleration) in order to stop at `L`.

 This solution broadly defines,
 1. Traversal between every successive levels `[L,L+1]`